Annual Technical Report 2011 on Trademark Information Activities submitted by Poland (CWS/ATR/TM/2011/PL)

-The public reading-room was equipped with terminals and 24-inch monitors, and the Office's conference and training rooms were furnished with modern audiovisual means.
+The public reading-room is equipped with terminals and 24-inch monitors, and the Office's conference and training rooms is furnished with modern audiovisual means.

-The online filings in the online system were introduced, enabling the electronic trademark filings under the national procedure.
+The online filings in the online system effectively works, enabling the electronic trademark filings under the national procedure.

 Techniques used for the generation of trademark information (printing, recording, photocomposing, etc.)

 The constantly modernized publication system enables production of the Office's publications on its own.
 The publishing process is based on the DTP system and covers preparation of data contained in the Office's databases, text editing in MS Word programme and picture processing in Adobe Photoshop CS3.
 Final typesetting is made in InDesign CS3 programme.
 Printing is performed on the offset machine and digital reproducer.
 The text of patent specifications is scanned in OCR technique and pictures are scanned in Adobe Photoshop CS3 programme.
 Then, the text is combined with the pictures and the first page with bibliographic data.
 Finally, the patent specification is proof-read and printed in Ms Word programme.
 Printing is performed on the digital reproducer.